CryptoToolsDirectory/Awesome-Crypto-Tools-Directory/README.md

 ## 📖 Crypto Dictionary (KYT, VASP, DeFi & More)

-New to the jargon?
-Plain-English definitions for terms used across this directory—from AML and KYT to liquid staking, MEV, L2s, and SPL.
+Short definitions for terms used in this directory, including AML, KYT, liquid staking, MEV, L2s, and SPL.

 ### Avg.
 Liquidity

 `Avg.
 Liquidity` is the average liquidity score for an asset across its main trading pairs and exchanges.

-- Higher values usually mean deeper order books and lower slippage for normal-sized trades.
+- Higher values usually mean deeper order books and lower slippage on normal-sized trades.
-- Lower values usually mean thinner order books and higher price impact when buying or selling.
+- Lower values usually mean thinner books and more price impact when you buy or sell.

-Use this metric to estimate how easily you can enter or exit a position without significantly moving price.
+Use it to gauge how easily you can enter or exit without moving the price much.

 ### Markets (Pairs)

-`Markets` is the number of trading pairs listed for a coin/token across supported exchanges on CoinMarketCap.
+`Markets` is the number of trading pairs listed for a coin or token across exchanges tracked by CoinMarketCap.

-For example, `BTC/USDT`, `BTC/USD`, and `BTC/EUR` are three separate markets.
+For example, `BTC/USDT`, `BTC/USD`, and `BTC/EUR` count as three markets.

-More markets often indicate broader exchange support, but they do not always mean strong liquidity on every pair.
+More markets often means wider exchange coverage.
+It does not always mean every pair is liquid.

 ### Spot Exchange

-A `Spot Exchange` is where you buy or sell assets for "immediate" delivery.
-You own the actual asset once the trade is completed.
+A `Spot Exchange` is where you buy or sell assets for near-immediate delivery.
+After the trade, you own the asset.

-- **Ownership:** You own the underlying asset (e.g., you can move your BTC to a hardware wallet).
+- **Ownership:** You hold the real asset (for example, you can send BTC to a hardware wallet).
-- **Leverage:** Usually none, or very limited (via margin trading).
+- **Leverage:** Usually none, or limited margin trading.
-- **Risk:** Limited to the asset's price dropping to zero.
-You cannot be "liquidated" unless you are using borrowed funds.
+- **Risk:** Mainly the asset falling in price.
+You only get "liquidated" if you borrowed funds.
-- **Example:** Buying $1,000 worth of Bitcoin and holding it.
+- **Example:** Buying $1,000 of Bitcoin and holding it.

 ### Derivatives Exchange

-A `Derivatives Exchange` deals with financial contracts that "derive" their value from an underlying asset.
-You are trading the price movement, not the asset itself.
+A `Derivatives Exchange` lists contracts whose value tracks an underlying asset.
+You trade price movement, not the asset itself.

-- **Ownership:** You do not own the asset; you own a contract (Futures, Options, or Perpetuals).
+- **Ownership:** You hold a contract (futures, options, or perpetuals), not the coin.
-- **Leverage:** High leverage is common (e.g., 10x, 50x, or 100x), allowing you to trade with more money than you have.
+- **Leverage:** Often high (10x, 50x, 100x), so you control a larger position than your cash.
-- **Shorting:** It is much easier to bet on the price going down.
+- **Shorting:** Easier to bet that price will fall.
 - **Risk:** High.
-If the price moves against you, your position can be "liquidated" (wiped out).
+If price moves against you, the position can be liquidated (wiped out).

 ### DEX (Spot)

-A `Decentralized Exchange (DEX)` for spot trading uses smart contracts to allow users to trade directly from their own wallets without a middleman.
+A `Decentralized Exchange (DEX)` for spot trading uses smart contracts so you trade from your own wallet, without a middleman holding funds.

 - **Control:** Non-custodial.
-You keep your private keys ("Not your keys, not your coins").
+You keep your private keys ("not your keys, not your coins").
-- **Mechanism:** Usually uses Automated Market Makers (AMM) like liquidity pools instead of a traditional order book.
+- **Mechanism:** Usually AMMs and liquidity pools instead of a classic order book.
-- **Privacy:** No KYC (Know Your Customer) is typically required.
+- **Privacy:** KYC is usually not required.
-- **Examples:** Uniswap (Ethereum), PancakeSwap (BSC), or STON.fi (TON).
+- **Examples:** Uniswap (Ethereum), PancakeSwap (BSC), STON.fi (TON).

 ### KYT

-`KYT` (Know Your Transaction) is continuous screening of crypto transfers and wallet activity for illicit or high-risk patterns.
+`KYT` (Know Your Transaction) screens crypto transfers and wallet activity for illicit or high-risk patterns.

-- Used by exchanges, VASPs, and compliance teams alongside KYC.
+- Used by exchanges, VASPs, and compliance teams next to KYC.
-- Flags links to sanctions, mixers, darknet markets, scams, and other abuse.
+- Flags links to sanctions, mixers, darknet markets, scams, and similar abuse.
 - **Examples:** Chainalysis KYT, Elliptic screening, TRM transaction monitoring.

 ### VASP

 A `VASP` (Virtual Asset Service Provider) is a business that exchanges, transfers, or custodially holds virtual assets for customers.

-- Typically includes centralized exchanges, custodians, brokers, and some wallet providers.
+- Often includes centralized exchanges, custodians, brokers, and some wallet providers.
-- Subject to AML/CFT rules such as KYC, KYT, and Travel Rule obligations in many jurisdictions.
+- In many places they must follow AML/CFT rules: KYC, KYT, Travel Rule, and related controls.
-- **Examples:** Binance, Coinbase, Kraken (as licensed/regulated entities in applicable markets).
+- **Examples:** Binance, Coinbase, Kraken (where they are licensed or regulated).

 ### dApp

-A `dApp` (decentralized application) runs on a blockchain via smart contracts instead of a single company server.
+A `dApp` (decentralized application) runs on a blockchain through smart contracts, not a single company server.

-- Users usually connect a wallet to interact; logic and state live on-chain.
+- You usually connect a wallet.
+Logic and state sit on-chain.
-- Frontends may still be hosted normally, while settlement and permissions are on-chain.
+- The website frontend can still be hosted normally.
+Settlement and permissions stay on-chain.
 - **Examples:** Uniswap, Aave, OpenSea, Polymarket.

 ### RPC

-`RPC` (Remote Procedure Call) is how wallets, dApps, and tools talk to a blockchain node to read data and submit transactions.
+`RPC` (Remote Procedure Call) is how wallets, dApps, and tools talk to a blockchain node to read data and send transactions.

-- Providers expose HTTP/WebSocket endpoints per network (e.g., Ethereum mainnet, Base, Solana).
+- Providers give HTTP/WebSocket endpoints per network (Ethereum mainnet, Base, Solana, and so on).
-- Apps query balances, blocks, logs, and broadcast signed txs through these endpoints.
+- Apps use them for balances, blocks, logs, and broadcasting signed transactions.
 - **Examples:** Alchemy, QuickNode, Infura, public chain RPCs.

 ### IPFS

-`IPFS` (InterPlanetary File System) is a peer-to-peer content-addressed storage network often used for NFT metadata and decentralized file hosting.
+`IPFS` (InterPlanetary File System) is peer-to-peer storage addressed by content hash.
+It is widely used for NFT metadata and decentralized files.

-- Content is identified by a hash (CID), not a single server URL.
+- Content is found by a CID hash, not one permanent server URL.
-- Gateways and pinning services make content reliably retrievable.
+- Gateways and pinning services help keep files reachable.
 - **Examples:** NFT media/metadata, Infura IPFS, Pinata, public IPFS gateways.

 ### Yield Trading

-`Yield trading` lets users buy, sell, or speculate on future yield from staking, lending, or other cash-flow-generating assets—often by splitting principal and yield.
+`Yield trading` lets you buy, sell, or speculate on future yield from staking, lending, or similar cash-flow assets.
+Many products split principal and yield into separate tokens.

-- Separates fixed vs. floating yield exposure without always holding the underlying position.
+- You can take fixed or floating yield exposure without always holding the full underlying position.
 - Common in DeFi interest-rate and points/yield markets.
 - **Examples:** Pendle and similar yield-tokenization protocols.

 ### Liquid Staking

-`Liquid staking` lets you stake tokens for network rewards while receiving a liquid receipt token you can trade, lend, or use in DeFi.
+`Liquid staking` stakes tokens for network rewards and gives you a liquid receipt token you can trade, lend, or use in DeFi.

-- Avoids locking capital solely in native staking.
+- Your capital is not stuck only in native staking.
-- Receipt tokens (LSTs) represent staked principal plus accruing rewards.
+- Receipt tokens (LSTs) stand for staked principal plus accruing rewards.
 - **Examples:** Lido (stETH), Jito (jitoSOL).

 ### Restaking

-`Restaking` reuses already staked assets (or liquid staking tokens) to secure additional services or networks for extra yield—and extra slashing risk.
+`Restaking` reuses already staked assets (or liquid staking tokens) to help secure extra services or networks.
+You may earn more yield, and you take on more slashing risk.

-- Extends economic security beyond the base chain’s consensus.
+- Extends economic security past the base chain’s consensus.
-- Higher rewards typically mean more complex risk surface.
+- Higher rewards usually come with a messier risk profile.
 - **Examples:** EigenLayer / EigenCloud and related AVS ecosystems.

 ### Lending

-`Lending` in DeFi is supplying crypto to a protocol so others can borrow it, usually against collateral, in exchange for interest.
+`Lending` in DeFi means supplying crypto to a protocol so others can borrow it, usually against collateral, in return for interest.

-- Suppliers earn yield; borrowers pay interest and risk liquidation if collateral falls.
+- Suppliers earn yield.
+Borrowers pay interest and can get liquidated if collateral drops.
-- Rates are often algorithmic based on utilization.
+- Rates often move with utilization.
 - **Examples:** Aave, Morpho, Spark, Maple.

 ### MEV

-`MEV` (Maximal Extractable Value) is profit captured by reordering, inserting, or censoring transactions within a block beyond standard block rewards and gas fees.
+`MEV` (Maximal Extractable Value) is profit from reordering, inserting, or censoring transactions in a block, beyond normal block rewards and gas fees.

-- Includes arbitrage, sandwiching, liquidations, and priority auctions.
+- Covers arbitrage, sandwiching, liquidations, and priority auctions.
-- Affects user execution quality and validator/searcher economics.
+- It can hurt user execution and shapes validator/searcher incentives.
 - **Examples:** Flashbots, Jito (Solana), sandwich and backrun strategies.

 ### Multisig

-A `Multisig` (multi-signature) wallet requires multiple approved signatures before funds can move or a transaction can execute.
+A `Multisig` (multi-signature) wallet needs several approved signatures before funds move or a transaction runs.

-- Common pattern: M-of-N (e.g., 2-of-3 or 3-of-5).
+- Common setup: M-of-N (for example 2-of-3 or 3-of-5).
-- Used for treasuries, DAOs, teams, and shared custody to reduce single-key risk.
+- Used for treasuries, DAOs, teams, and shared custody so one lost key is less catastrophic.
 - **Examples:** Safe{Wallet} (formerly Gnosis Safe).

 ### Hot Wallet

-A `Hot Wallet` is a wallet whose keys are stored on an internet-connected device (browser extension, mobile, or desktop app).
+A `Hot Wallet` stores keys on a device connected to the internet (browser extension, mobile, or desktop app).

-- Convenient for daily spending, trading, and dApp use.
+- Handy for daily spending, trading, and dApps.
-- Higher exposure to malware, phishing, and remote compromise than cold storage.
+- More exposed to malware, phishing, and remote attacks than cold storage.
 - **Examples:** MetaMask, Phantom, Trust Wallet, Rabby.

 ### Cold Wallet

-A `Cold Wallet` keeps private keys offline—typically on a hardware device or air-gapped setup—so signing happens without exposing keys to the internet.
+A `Cold Wallet` keeps private keys offline, usually on a hardware device or air-gapped setup, so signing does not put keys on the open internet.

-- Best for long-term storage and large balances.
+- Better for long-term storage and larger balances.
-- Often paired with a hot wallet or software app for viewing and transaction prep.
+- Often used with a hot wallet or companion app for viewing balances and preparing transactions.
-- **Examples:** Ledger, Trezor, and other hardware / air-gapped setups.
+- **Examples:** Ledger, Trezor, and other hardware or air-gapped setups.

 ### EVMs

-`EVMs` (Ethereum Virtual Machine–compatible chains) run Ethereum-style smart contracts and tooling with little or no code change.
+`EVMs` (Ethereum Virtual Machine compatible chains) run Ethereum-style smart contracts and tooling with little or no code change.

-- Share Solidity/Vyper contracts, MetaMask-style wallets, and familiar explorer UX.
+- Same general stack: Solidity/Vyper, MetaMask-style wallets, familiar explorers.
-- Differ mainly in fees, speed, security model, and bridging.
+- They differ mainly in fees, speed, security model, and bridging.
 - **Examples:** Ethereum, BNB Smart Chain, Polygon, Arbitrum, Base, Optimism, Avalanche C-Chain.

 ### L2s

-`L2s` (Layer 2s) are scaling networks that process transactions off the base Layer 1 (usually Ethereum) and settle or prove results back to L1 for security and finality.
+`L2s` (Layer 2s) process transactions off the base Layer 1 (often Ethereum), then settle or prove results back to L1 for security and finality.

-- Lower fees and higher throughput than L1 for most user activity.
+- Usually cheaper and faster than L1 for everyday activity.
 - Common designs: optimistic rollups and ZK rollups.
 - **Examples:** Arbitrum, Optimism, Base, zkSync, Linea.

 ### SPL

-`SPL` (Solana Program Library) is Solana’s standard token and program toolkit—most commonly referring to SPL tokens (Solana’s fungible/NFT token standards).
+`SPL` (Solana Program Library) is Solana’s standard token and program toolkit.
+In practice people often mean SPL tokens (Solana’s fungible and NFT standards).

-- Analogous to ERC-20/ERC-721 on Ethereum, but native to Solana’s account model.
+- Roughly like ERC-20 / ERC-721 on Ethereum, but built for Solana’s account model.
-- Used for mints, transfers, ATAs (associated token accounts), and many DeFi/NFT apps.
+- Used for mints, transfers, ATAs (associated token accounts), and a lot of DeFi/NFT apps.
 - **Examples:** USDC on Solana, most Solana memecoins and NFT collections.

 ### AML

-`AML` (Anti-Money Laundering) is the set of laws, controls, and processes used to detect and prevent laundering of illicit funds—including in crypto.
+`AML` (Anti-Money Laundering) covers laws, controls, and processes meant to catch and stop laundering of illicit funds, including in crypto.

-- Typically pairs with KYC (identity), KYT (transaction monitoring), sanctions screening, and suspicious-activity reporting.
+- Usually sits next to KYC (identity), KYT (transaction monitoring), sanctions screening, and suspicious-activity reporting.
-- Required for many VASPs and relevant to investigators and compliance teams.
+- Required for many VASPs.
+Also relevant for investigators and compliance teams.
 - **Examples:** wallet screening, Travel Rule compliance, Chainalysis / Elliptic / TRM workflows.

 ---

 ## Keep exploring

-- **Search & filter every tool:** [cryptotoolsdirectory.com](https://cryptotoolsdirectory.com/)
+- **Search and filter every tool:** [cryptotoolsdirectory.com](https://cryptotoolsdirectory.com/)
-- **Bookmark this list:** star the repo so your stack stays one click away
+- **Bookmark this list:** star the repo so your stack is easy to find again
-- **Suggest a tool:** open an issue or PR with the category, URL, and why it belongs here
+- **Suggest a tool:** open an issue or PR with the category, URL, and why it fits

-Built for people who need the right crypto tool in minutes—not another endless Google tab.
+If you want the right crypto tool fast, start here instead of another long Google rabbit hole.

+---

+## Related topics & keywords

+Useful search terms and topics covered in this **awesome crypto tools list** and [Crypto Tools Directory](https://cryptotoolsdirectory.com/):

+**Directory & lists**
+awesome crypto tools, crypto tools list 2026, cryptocurrency tools directory, best blockchain tools, Web3 tools list, crypto software comparison, crypto stack for traders

+**Exchanges & trading**
+best crypto exchanges, CEX comparison, best DEX 2026, Uniswap alternatives, Solana DEX, spot vs derivatives exchange, crypto trading platforms

+**Wallets & security**
+best crypto wallets, hot wallet vs cold wallet, hardware wallet comparison, multisig wallet, crypto browser extensions, phishing protection crypto

+**DeFi**
+DeFi protocols list, liquid staking, restaking EigenLayer, crypto lending platforms, yield trading, MEV tools, best DeFi apps

+**Research & data**
+blockchain explorers, on-chain analytics, crypto market data, portfolio tracker crypto, crypto news sites, NFT marketplaces, prediction markets crypto

+**Investigations & compliance**
+blockchain OSINT, crypto scam detectors, AML crypto tools, KYT monitoring, VASP compliance, Travel Rule crypto, wallet screening, blockchain forensics

+**Developers & learning**
+Ethereum RPC API, Solana RPC, IPFS hosting, The Graph indexing, crypto certifications, blockchain learning roadmap, crypto dictionary, KYT VASP DeFi glossary

+**Networks & standards**
+EVM chains, Layer 2 rollups, Arbitrum Base Optimism, SPL tokens, ERC-20, Web3 developer tools